 The implied value of the merger consideration to be received in exchange for each share of Worldpay Class A common stock will fluctuate based on the market price of FIS common stock because the merger consideration is payable in a fixed number of shares of FIS common stock, with each share of Worldpay Class A common stock (other than certain excluded shares) being exchanged for 0.9287 shares of FIS common stock and \$11.00 in cash.
 The market price of FIS common stock has fluctuated since the date of the announcement of the merger agreement and will continue to fluctuate from the date of the accompanying joint proxy statement/prospectus to the date of the Worldpay special meeting, the date of the FIS special meeting, the date the merger is completed and thereafter.
-As a result, the value of the per share merger consideration that Worldpay stockholders will be entitled to receive upon completion of the merger could be greater than, less than or the same as the value of the merger agreement, the part stock Exchange, which we refer to as the NYSE, on March 15, 2019, the last full trading day before the public announcement of the merger agreement, the per share value of Worldpay Class A common stock implied by the merger consideration was \$112.12.
+As a result, the value of the per share merger consideration that Worldpay stockholders will be entitled to receive upon completion of the merger could be greater than, less than or the same as the value of the merger consideration on the date of the accompanying joint proxy statement/prospectus.
+Based on the \$108.88 closing price of FIS common stock on the New York Stock Exchange, which we refer to as the NYSE, on March 15, 2019, the last full trading day before the public announcement of the merger agreement, the per share value of Worldpay Class A common stock implied by the merger consideration was \$112.12.
 Based on the \$120.24 closing price of FIS common stock on June 4, 2019, the most recent practicable trading day prior to the date of the accompanying joint proxy statement/prospectus, the per share value of Worldpay Class A common stock implied by the merger consideration was \$122.67.
-We urge you to obtain current market quotations for the shares of FIS common stock and Worldpay Class A common stock trades on the NYSE under the symbol "FIS" and Worldpay Class A common stock trades on the NYSE under the symbol "WP".
+We urge you to obtain current market quotations for the shares of FIS common stock and Worldpay Class A common stock trades on the NYSE under the symbol "WP".